Rightpoint/RZVinyl/README.md

 ### Usage

-To enable RZImport for your managed object subclasses, create a category and override the following methods from `NSManagedObject+RZVinyl` and `NSManagedObject+RZImportableSubclass`:
+To enable RZImport for your managed object subclasses, create a category and implement the following methods from `RZVinylRecord` and `RZVinylRip` informal protocols:

 ##### `+ (NSString *)rzv_primaryKey;`

-Override to return the name of the property attributes representing the "unique ID" of this object type
+Implement to return the name of the property attributes representing the "unique ID" of this object type

 ##### `+ (NSString *)rzv_externalPrimaryKey;`

-If the key in the dictionary representations of this object is different from the primary key property name, override this method to return that key here.
-If not overridden, the same value returned by `rzv_primaryKey` will be used to find unique instances of the object.
+If the key in the dictionary representations of this object is different from the primary key property name, implement this method to return that key here.
+If not implemented, the same value returned by `rzv_primaryKey` will be used to find unique instances of the object.

 You can also implement the methods of `RZImportable` in your managed object classes to handle validation, provide further custom key/property mappings, etc, with two important caveats: